DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentFormOpening.md

 The instance of the popup that contains the form.

 ---
 The appointment details form is displayed inside a popup.
 These elements are implemented by the [Form](/Documentation/Guide/Widgets/Form/Overview/) and [Popup](/Documentation/Guide/Widgets/Popup/Overview/) widgets.
-Their instances are passed to **onAppointmentFormOpening** in the **form** and **popup** fields.
+Their instances are passed to the **onAppointmentFormOpening** function in the **form** and **popup** fields.
 Use the [Form API](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/) and [Popup API](/Documentation/ApiReference/UI_Widgets/dxPopup/Configuration/) to customize the corresponding widget.

-The form items are organized into two groups:
+Form items are organized into two groups:

 <table class="dx-table">
     <tr>